Frequently Asked Questions

 All our au pairs pay for their own flights to Australia, visa application and gap year travel insurance.
-The host family is responsible for ‘onward travel’, this can be airport collection or, for some locations, a connecting flight for the au pair.
+The host family is responsible for airport collection.

-If your au pair has a full, clean driving licence from the UK or an EEA country, they are permitted to drive in Australia.
+If your au pair has a full, clean driving licence from the UK or an EEA country, she/he is permitted to drive in Australia.
 You au pair should organise an International licence prior to travelling to Australia.

 Many families need the au pair to drive the car for school runs or sports activities.
 As driving in Australia is different, it is best to consider a driver with some experience and make sure to book a few driving lessons with an independent instructor to familiarise the au pair with your local area and regular routes taken and at the same time assess driving skills.
 Extra lessons may be needed.
 The host family is responsible for appropriate insurance and should cover all car costs.